 If you’re new to buying diesel fuel – or haven’t bought it in a long time – you might notice that your diesel fuel buying is a little more colorful than it used to be.

 The reason for this is that the United States Government has mandated that diesel gas must be sold in one of three forms: clear, red dye, or blue dye.
 It is important to be aware of the tax and legal distinctions between these three types if you intend to purchase diesel fuel.

 Jack F. Corse Inc. is the area’s leader in reliable diesel fuel services.
 We deliver ultra-low-sulfur dyed or ultra-low-sulfur clear diesel fuel in quantities from as little as 100 gallons to as many as 10,000 gallons to farms, construction sites, sugarhouses, and ski resorts in our New England service area.

 Using bulk and wholesale diesel fuel delivery is a cost-effective way to save your business money.
 It improves worker efficiency and productivity as your diesel fuel supply is on-site and time isn’t lost going to off-site filling stations.
 And, by using one source for your diesel fuel supply, managing your fuel costs is easier and more efficient.

 We have a fleet of well-maintained vehicles and a team of delivery drivers dedicated to prompt, safe diesel fuel delivery.

 If you operate a construction company or other business that has diesel-powered equipment, we can help you there, too, with off-road diesel that can be delivered right to your place of business.

 Here is a short primer on diesel fuels:

-Looking for supplier of quality on, or off-road, diesel fuel for your Vermont farm, construction company, factory, or other business?
+Looking for supplier of quality on, or off-road, diesel fuel for your New England farm, construction company, factory, or other business?
 We can help!
 Contact us today to learn more, or to become a Jack F. Corse customer.